-*The 2023 property tax bills were mailed*
+*The 2024 property tax bills were mailed the last week of August*

 Property tax bills

-• Tax bills are mailed out mid-summer of every year and are due on October 31 annually
+- Tax bills are mailed out mid-summer of every year and are due on October 31 annually

-• Tax bills are sent to the address the RM has on file
+- Tax bills are sent to the address the RM has on file

-• If you did not receive a tax bill, you are still responsible for paying your property taxes
+- If you did not receive a tax bill, you are still responsible for paying your property taxes

-• It is the property owner’s responsibility to ensure that the RM of St. Clements has the correct mailing address
+- It is the property owner’s responsibility to ensure that the RM of St. Clements has the correct mailing address

-• Contact the RM office at 204-482-3300 or info@rmofstclements.com to request a copy
+- Contact the RM office at 204-482-3300 or info@rmofstclements.com to request a copy if you have not received yours by September 15, 2024

 Paying property taxes